-I'm interested in programming language theory, particularly in functional languages and type systems.
+I’m interested in programming language theory, particularly in functional languages and type systems.
 I enjoy thinking about purely theoretical problems, but my work is usually built upon a concrete domain.
-For instance, I explored the ideas of functional reactive programming in the contexts of music and user interfaces for my PhD, and I'm currently working on supply chain optimization in Haskell at Target.
+For instance, I explored the ideas of functional reactive programming in the contexts of music and user interfaces for my PhD.

 From 2015-2017, I worked on a language for adaptive differential privacy with Benjamin Pierce at the University of Pennsylvania.
 Our language, Adaptive Fuzz, incorporates state of the art adaptive privacy filters into a system framework to allow standard differential privacy mechanisms to be usable in a safe and intuitive way.

 My graduate work, under the late Paul Hudak, was on functional reactive programming.
 I designed a system of resource types for safety and clarity, and worked on a system of asynchronous concurrency.
 Specifically, I spent much time on the computer music language Euterpea and its arrowized graphical package UISF.